The Memorial marker was dedicated

 [top 1/2] The crew of B-17F 42-5077 "Delta Rebel No 2" at Bassingbourn on the 16 June 1943.
 Includes Captain George P. Birdsong Jr (Pilot), 1Lt Joseph C. Reynolds (Co-Pilot), 1Lt Ernie Miller (Navigator), 1Lt Robert G. Abb (Bombardier), T/Sgt Eugene J. Remmell (Engineer), T/Sgt B.Z.
 Byrd (Radio Operator), S/Sgt Randall C. Petersen (Left Waist Gunner), S/Sgt Harry A. Carter (Tail Gunner), S/Sgt Harry Kulchesky (Right Waist Gunner), S/Sgt Steven James Perri (Ball Turret Gunner).

-[bottom 2/2] Captain Clark Gable (centre of picture), the film star, came to England as a Gunnery Officer.
-He flew five missions, two from Bassingbourn on this aircraft.
+star, came to England as a Gunnery Officer.
+He flew five missions,

 'Delta Rebel No 2' was one of the 9 original B-17 crews in the 91st Bomb Group (H) 323rd Squadron that flew from Dow Field, Maine, in September 1942.
-This aircraft was for many missions the aircraft flown by Captain George Birdsong and his crew.
+This aircraft was for many missions the

 'Delta Rebel No 2' was shot down by German fighters on the 12 August 1943 mission to Gelsenkirchen, Germany.
 She was damaged first by Hauptmann Johannes Naumann of JG 26/6, then shot down by Obfw.
 Adolf Glunz of JG 26/4 in a Fw 190A-5 over Brunninghausen, Germany.